crate/cratedb-guide/docs/integrate/kafka/docker-python.md

 ### Create a Kafka topic and send a couple of messages

-This can be done in several ways, but we can use **docker-exec** in this way:
+Creating a Kafka topic can be done in several ways, we are selecting to use `docker exec` in this way:

 ```bash
 docker exec -it kafka kafka-topics.sh --create \